surifirstpin/biplus_documentation/docs/Model.md

 ```
 - **Name** identifier to define a model.
-- **Label** changes the way that model should appear in the visualization if not by default it uses the name of the model.
+- **Label** changes the way that model should appear in the visualization if not specified, by default it uses the name of the model.
 - **Filters** optional list of filter expression derived for calculation of the measures.
 - **Join** establishes the relationship between visualization and views,here we use 3 types of join parameter join,join_type,join_on.
   - **Join** derive the relationship between 2 views based on the condition.